PaulMcCarthy401/contact-info-parser/README.md

 `en_core_web_md` is recommended as it strikes a balance between accuracy and download size.
 Initial start-up performance and memory usage is also impacted by your choice of model.
-For a phone app where accuracy is prioritized, this software would be adapted to run on a server where initial start-up cost and memory cost would be negligible.
-(Likely with a much improved model as well)
+For a phone app where accuracy is prioritized, this software could be adapted to run on a server where initial start-up cost and memory cost would be negligible.
+(Likely with a much improved model as well) Otherwise, a small, specialized model could be generated specifically for names.

 ## Accuracy
 Name recognition is only as good as the NER model behind it.
 That is why `driver.py`